liv-giac/bombenigma/README.md

 Via the makefile you can run the bombe (make run_bombe) and it will print in the output file the possible positions it would have stopped at.
 It is important to note that even then not every day was a good day to find rotor positions, since many loops and cribs had to be tried and not always they were useful.
 So this is not guaranteed to give a solution, it is implemented more from an historical interest.

 ## run_bruteforce
 Via the makefile you can also run the brute-force version (make run_bruteforce), that uses parallel methods to try all the settings and find a key in one of them.
-This shows how modern technology would have "killed" the enigma instantly, or at least in a matter of seconds.
+This shows how modern technology would have "killed" the enigma instantly, or at least in a matter of seconds.*

+*for this version, I generated a printed list of all the possible plugboard settings for three plugs, as to not have to calculate the combinations every time.
+This is done in makepluglist.cpp